West Auckland flood recovery progress West Auckland flood recovery progress

 Forest Hill Road, Waiatarua

-During works, we discovered that powerlines need to be moved.
-This work will be completed by Vector but will add to the length of the closure.
+During the works, we discovered that power lines need to be moved.
+Vector will complete this work, but it will add to the length of the road closure.

 Residents in the closed section of the road will have access to their property.
 The traffic management team will be on site to help you.

-The team will be repairing the retaining wall and slip and will replace the damaged kerb and channel.
+The construction team will repair the retaining wall and slip and replace the damaged kerb and channel.

 • Location: 346 Forest Hill Road, Waiatarua, Auckland (between West Coast Road and Kellys Road)